urilivshits/pageinference/.user/context.md

   - Enabled by default for better domain-focused experience
   - References: popup.js, popup.html, styles.css

+- **[Unified Responses API Integration]** Migrated all OpenAI API calls to use the Responses API instead of the Completions API:
+  - Updated OpenAI API service to use the Responses API endpoint for all request types
+  - Modified message format to use the input/output_text structure required by Responses API
+  - Enhanced response processing to handle the Responses API format
+  - Implemented consistent error handling for all API calls
+  - Fixed issues with simple prompts and page search functionality
+  - Maintained compatibility with existing web search implementation
+  - Streamlined API usage to use a single API format across all features
+  - References: background/api/openai.js

+- **[OpenAI API Integration Fix]** Corrected the OpenAI API integration to use the proper endpoints and formats:
+  - Fixed incorrect usage of non-existent `/v1/responses` endpoint
+  - Properly implemented web search as a tool in the chat completions API
+  - Updated message format to use standard role/content structure
+  - Added correct tool configuration for web search functionality
+  - Improved source extraction and citation formatting
+  - Maintained compatibility with all existing features
+  - Enhanced error handling and response processing
+  - References: background/api/openai.js

+- **[OpenAI Responses API Migration]** Implemented proper Responses API integration for all OpenAI features:
+  - Updated API endpoint to use the correct `/v1/responses` endpoint
+  - Converted message format to use the proper Responses API structure with `input_text` type
+  - Implemented response parsing for the Responses API output format
+  - Added source extraction from the Responses API sources array
+  - Configured proper request parameters for the Responses API (max_output_tokens, text format)
+  - Maintained backward compatibility with Chat Completions API format
+  - Fixed previous incorrect implementation that was using Chat Completions API
+  - References: background/api/openai.js

+- **[Responses API Web Search Fix]** Fixed web search functionality in OpenAI Responses API:
+  - Corrected the web search tool format from using `type: 'web_search_preview'` to proper function format
+  - Implemented the correct function structure with name, description, and parameters
+  - Added detailed parameter definition including properties and required fields
+  - Fixed "Missing required parameter: 'tools[0].function'" error in API calls
+  - Improved error handling with more detailed error messages
+  - Ensured proper operation of web search in the Responses API
+  - References: background/api/openai.js

+- **[Responses API Conversation Fix]** Fixed critical error in follow-up message handling for the OpenAI Responses API:
+  - Addressed error: "Invalid value: 'input_text'.
+Supported values are: 'output_text' and 'refusal'."
+  - Modified message format to use 'output_text' for all previous messages in a conversation
+  - Updated both web search and standard query paths to use the correct content types
+  - Fixed OpenAI API service to properly format conversation history for Responses API
+  - Applied special handling with only the latest user message and system message using 'input_text'
+  - Ensured proper handling of multi-turn conversations with the Responses API
+  - Implemented role-based content type determination for accurate message formatting
+  - References: background/background.js, background/api/openai.js

+- **[Responses API Content Type Fix]** Fixed message content type handling for OpenAI Responses API conversations:
+  - Identified API requires specific content types for different messages in a conversation
+  - Updated system messages and current user message to use 'input_text'
+  - Set previous conversation messages to use 'output_text' as required by the API
+  - Modified response parsing to check for both 'input_text' and 'output_text' types
+  - Fixed the error: "Invalid value: 'input_text'.
+Supported values are: 'output_text' and 'refusal'"
+  - Applied the fix to both background.js direct API calls and the OpenAI API service
+  - Ensured proper handling of conversation history with the Responses API
+  - References: background/background.js, background/api/openai.js

 ## Resolved Bugs
 <!--
 FORMAT GUIDE - DO NOT DELETE